Intakes

 -

 Immediately secure the cat in a kennel or trap prior to initial inspection, and follow handling procedures specific to dangerous or injured cats when applicable.
 Place the cat in an appropriate quarantine.
-Nursing mothers and their young are housed together.

 -